-So, What is Pitch?
+So what is Pitch?

 So really football and sports science it would seem sometimes are an odd mix.
 The old school thought is to just get the lads on the park and practice what they do best.
-There seems to be a conflict with this even in the professional game these days, with many managers or coaches citing the importance of not over coaching or analysing.
+There seems to be a conflict with this even in the professional game these days, with many managers or coaches citing the importance of not over coaching or analyzing.
 This is important too, however where would we be without it.
 No goal line technology, no use of training and fitness prescription, no idea of psychological health, no idea of a great many things to do with this great game.
 The culture of football needs a shake up, I mean look at rugby and how well the youth all the way up to senior teams train.
 Then compare this to your local White Horse Wanderers in div 1 county Saturday standard verging on being semi pro running around the pitch as a warm up.
 FML.
 Have we learnt anything?
 England RFU have won the six nations a total of 28 occasions with 13 times winning the grand slam and 25 times winning the triple crown.
 They have also won the World Cup once and runners up twice making them the most successful team in the northern hemisphere.
 This begs the question how have this team won so much but our national football team has not?
 Well there are a great many factors we need to consider from cultural, physical, psychological to sociology perspectives, but talking only from my experience as a Sports Scientist.
 I can see a vast difference in how this is used in elite sport.
-In football the data is put into a system for audit purposes and never really used, for rugby it’s addressed, scrutinised and then acted upon for the most part.
+In football the data is put into a system for audit purposes t seems and never really used, for rugby it’s addressed, scrutinised and then acted upon for the most part.
 We need a change in this cultural ethos if we are to make a championship winning national team in football.